MaheshPrasanthGovind/NEWS-PICKER/README.md

 This project is a **real-time news headline scraper and analyzer** built using Python and Streamlit.
 It scrapes the latest headlines from [Hacker News](https://news.ycombinator.com/), processes them for analysis, and visualizes both the **sentiment** and **word frequency** of the current news cycle.

-> ✅ Built by a high school senior as part of an Ivy League college application portfolio.

 ---

 ## 🎯 Key Features